More than 100 years after they were taken, these images of a teenage girl at Lulworth Cove have taken Twitter and Instagram by storm.

 Helen Messinger Murdoch (1862–1956) was a remarkable woman—one of the earliest colour photographers and one of the first female aviators.
 Colin Harding tells her story.

-Colin Harding looks at one of the major figures in early British photography—now best known for his pioneering use of photography as a medical tool and his haunting portraits of the mentally ill.
+Colin Harding looks at one of the major figures in early British photography.

-Today we remember those that died on the battlegrounds of World War I and II, and all members of the armed forces who have ever given their lives in the line of duty.
+Today we remember those that died on the battlegrounds of the First and Second World Wars, and all members of the armed forces who have ever given their lives in the line of duty.